|

 Total Time: 8 hours 5 minutes

-When it comes to getting the best bang for your buck, cooking a whole chicken over the individual parts gives you the most meat, best taste, and greatest nutrients.
+When it comes to getting the best bang for your buck, cooking an entire chicken—over the individual parts—gives you the most meat, best taste, and highest nutrients.
 Our favorite method to do this is by slow cooking it in the oven.
-Here we will show you a step-by-step guide on exactly how to slow cook a whole chicken in the oven.
+Here, we will show you a step-by-step guide on exactly how to slow cook a whole chicken in the oven.

 Ingredients